Wurtzite/PML_Module4/README.md

 library(caret)
 library(randomForest)
 library(doParallel)
+# Perhaps it's my computer setup or issues with my code but I did need to reduce tunelength and ntree
+# to have a reasonable computation time or it would be running much longer.
+I also used the doparallel package # to hopefully speed up the analysis, unsure of it's impact, thank you!

 # Set up cross-validation with 3-fold CV
 ctrl <- trainControl(method = "cv", number = 3, verboseIter = TRUE)